adwitiyashukla/hirelens/README.md

 `make api` and `make web` in two terminals gives hot reload on both sides, with Vite proxying `/api` so there is no CORS to configure.

-## Three bugs worth reading about

-I developed the whole pipeline against Gemini.
-Then I pointed it at Groq as a second provider and it broke in three different ways in one afternoon, and a fourth turned up while I was fixing the third.
-All of them were silent: the system produced confident, well-formed, completely wrong output while every quality metric in the report read 100%.

-### The schema was never sent to the provider that needed it most

-Gemini accepts a JSON schema with the request.
-Groq's API offers only "reply with valid JSON" and no schema at all, and I had not noticed.
-So the model was inferring field names from the prose in my prompt, getting them wrong, and the repair loop was burning its attempts on the same mistake.

-It eventually settled on a sparse object that validated, because the fields it had missed all had defaults.
-The rubric compiled to eight requirements with zero must-haves, so every candidate trivially met all of them, and a genuinely strong candidate scored 0 out of 100.

-The fix renders the schema into the prompt as a field list with enum values when the provider cannot take a real one.
-What I actually learned is that adding a default to make validation pass turns a loud failure into a silent one.

-### Grounding and citation validity are ratios, so they were perfect over an empty set

-That 0-out-of-100 report showed grounding 100%, citations valid 100%, agreement 100%.
-All three
-were true.
-One claim had been extracted and it was correctly cited, so every ratio was 1 over 1.

-Then it clicked that these metrics only measure internal consistency.
-They say nothing about coverage, and a system that extracts nothing scores perfectly on all of them.

-Two absolute floors sit alongside the ratios now.
-Extraction that yields almost nothing from a substantial document raises instead of scoring, and a rubric that compiles to no must-haves from a posting that clearly lists requirements gets one corrective retry before being rejected.

-### The rate limiter counted the wrong thing

-I was pacing at a comfortable 25 requests a minute and getting rate limited anyway, which made no sense until I read the Groq docs properly.
-Groq meters tokens per minute, not requests.
-Each call carried roughly a thousand tokens, so 25 requests a minute was aiming at 25,000 TPM against a 12,000 ceiling.

-The visible symptom was much worse than a 429.
-Extraction calls exhausted their retries, the resume came back with almost no evidence attached, and the candidate was reported as a weak match.
-A quota shortfall had turned itself into a hiring signal, which is exactly the failure class this project exists to prevent.
-The limiter now runs two leaky buckets, one for requests and one for tokens, and reserves token budget in proportion to each request's estimated size.

-### And a fourth, found while fixing the third

-Responses that failed schema validation were being left in the cache.
-Since prompts are deterministic, the next run replayed the same malformed answer and failed identically, forever, long after the provider itself was fine.
-Invalid responses get evicted now.
-The same investigation turned up that the test suite was reading my local `.env`, so adding one line to it made all 397 tests hang.
-Tests are isolated by an autouse fixture now.

 ## Evaluation

 Most resume screeners are never evaluated at all.
 This one is built around the harness, and it is